nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-27.md

 Anche se questi dati ci permettono di inferire statisticamente molte utili caratteristiche dell'epidemia e di tracciare la sua evoluzione in tempo reale, è però importante enfatizzare che le nostre conclusioni sono limitate dalla disponibilità di dati.
 <br><br>
 <!-- For example, the map shows very few sequences from the global south.
 This is NOT because COVID-19 isn't circulating in these areas, or that these cases are not as crucial to understand; rather, we just don't have much data available from these areas.
 The size of each circle on the map indicates how much data is currently available from that area, rather than the true size of the outbreak. -->
-Ad esempio, la mappa mostra pochissime sequenze dal Sud del mondo.
+Ad esempio, la cartina mostra pochissime sequenze dal Sud del mondo.
 Questo non perché il COVID-19 non stia circolando in queste aree, o perché questi casi non siano cruciali per la comprensione; piuttosto, semplicemente non abbiamo molti dati disponibili per queste aree.
 La dimensione di ogni cerchio sulla mappa indica quanti dati sono attualmente disponibili per quell'area, piuttosto che la vera dimensione dell'epidemia.
 <!-- There is NO right-side text -->